supabase/splinter/README.md

 Each lint creates a view that returns a common interface.
 The interface is:

 - name (text) not null -- Name of the lint
+- title (text) not null -- Human readable title of the lint
 - level (text) not null -- The level of issue.
 One of ERROR/WARN/INFO
 - facing (text) not null -- Is it an internal (to supabase) or an external (user centric)  lint.
 One of INTERNAL/EXTERNAL
 - categories (text[]) not null -- Relevant tags for the issue.
 Any/All of SECURITY/PERFORMANCE (list may grow)